alexch/codelikethis/public/lessons/www/html.md

 * Attributes are not always required.
 However in the example above, a source is needed for the image to be displayed.
 * Others include `style` (for inline CSS), `title` (for hover-over tooltips), `href` (hyperlink reference)
 * Attribute names should always be lowercase

+# Lab: Adding Attributes

+Let's add a few attributes to the `h1` in the HTML file we just created.

+* Give your element an `id`
+* Change the color of your text using the `style` attribute and setting it to a key:value pair
+  * e.g. `style="color:red"`
+* Add an image to your page

 # Style vs Layout vs Semantics